Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation_design.md

 > How will the functions be tested?

-The described above functions will be unit-tested using the [test](https://pub.dev/packages/test) package.
-To mock document snapshots we can use the [mockito](https://pub.dev/packages/mockito) package.
+The described above functions we will test using the [test](https://pub.dev/packages/test) package, and perform unit-testing the functions' event handlers.

+The `onCreate` handler takes two arguments - `DocumentSnapshot` and `EventContext`.
+As we don't want to reference the real instance of Firestore, we need to "mock" the `DocumentSnapshot` using the [mockito](https://pub.dev/packages/mockito) package.
+This gives us a possibility to emulate a Firestore and return specific results depending on the test.
+Also, we should mock the `EventContext` and pass that instance as the second parameter to the handler.

+The `OnUpdate` event handler, has a similar second argument, but the first one is a `Change`.
+As it has two states: after the update event and prior to the event, so we should create an instance of `Change` class using the "mocked" `DocumentSnapshot`s and pass it as the first argument to the handler.